 Dubai is known as “the gateway between East and West.”
 It houses landmarks like Burj Khalifa, the tallest building in the world, and Palm Jumeirah, an island shaped like a palm tree.
 The coastline is part of the Arabian Gulf, and the weather is hot.
-What really struck me during my visit, however, was the quantity and size of Dubai’s malls and shops.
+What struck me during my visit, however, was the quantity and size of Dubai’s malls and shops.
+This is my dive into Dubai mall culture and why it is a thing.

 Finding a Hotel

-There is a lot of choice for where to stay in Dubai.
-I was advised by a friend who lives locally to stay near the mall — but it turned out there were many malls!
+If you are visiting the UAE, there are a lot of choices on where to stay in Dubai.
+I was advised by a friend who lives locally to stay near the mall — however, there are many malls!
 Location matters if you are looking to book a hotel in Dubai.
 A lot of Dubai’s attractions are found in and around the Dubai Mall, so I ended up staying by the Mall of the Emirates.
 With time to kill before my hotel room was ready, I headed over to see what all the fuss was about.

 A Mall With Indoor Skiing?